 This is one of the best, most famous books for self sufficient homesteaders, bushcrafters, and all types of people who care about self reliance.

 It’s a complete back-to-basics guide to developing traditional skills like brewing, shoemaking, gardening, constructing buildings, selecting land, and crafting practical household items like fabric and gourd ladles.

 This book is more than just practical advice, as it gives you illustrated examples of how to perform tasks.
 The illustrations go so far as to break down accurate floor plans for a new home.

 You also get tasty recipes for great dishes, which is always helpful if you enjoy cooking.
 In 456 pages, you are getting a full experience of what to prepare for should you choose to live off the grid.

-One overlooked aspect of what it takes to be self-sufficient is the ability to store water.
-You need a fresh source of water to survive, and it will be an uphill battle if you don’t have a way of storing fresh water.
+One overlooked aspect of what it takes to achieve self reliance is the ability to store water – something this book can really help you with!
+You need a fresh source of water to survive, and it will be an uphill battle if you don’t have a way of storing it.

 There are also hazards involved in water storage that you will learn more about, which include bugs, rodents, drains, inlets, outlets, and service access.
 If you start an off grid homestead, consider picking up this book.